obulpathi/zookeeper/README.md

 * ZooKeeper was designed to be a robust service that enables application developers to focus mainly on their application logic rather than coordination.
 It exposes a simple API, inspired by the filesystem API, that allows developers to implement common coordination tasks, such as electing a master server, managing group membership, and managing metadata.
 * Having an ensemble of servers enables ZooKeeper to tolerate faults and scale throughput.

+## Examples of distributed coordination
+### Name service
+A name service is a service that maps a name to some information associated with that name.
+A telephone directory is a name service that maps the name of a person to his/her telephone number.
+In the same way, a DNS service is a name service that maps a domain name to an IP address.
+In your distributed system, you may want to keep a track of which servers or services are up and running and look up their status by name.
+### Locking
+To allow for serialized access to a shared resource in your distributed system, you may need to implement distributed mutexes.
+### Synchronization
+Hand in hand with distributed mutexes is the need for synchronizing access to shared resources.
+For example, a producer-consumer queue or a barrier requires synchronization.
+### Configuration management
+Store configuration in one central location and manage it with ease.
+Existing nodes should be able to detect changes and read them.
+New nodes should be able to get the latest configuration as soon as they join the system.
+This also allows you to centrally change the state of your distributed system by changing the centralized configuration through one of the ZooKeeper clients.
+### Leader election
+Your distributed system may have to deal with the problem of nodes going down, and you may want to implement an automatic fail-over strategy.

 ## Philosophy of ZooKeeper
 * ZooKeeper does not expose primitives directly
 * Instead, it exposes a file system-like API comprised of a small set of calls that enables applications to implement their own primitives